ttag-org/ttag/docs/webpack.md

 }
 ```

-Refer to the sources to see other implementation details - https://github.com/ttag-org/webpack-runtime-example.
+Refer to the sources to see more implementation details - https://github.com/ttag-org/webpack-runtime-example.